mygethub-99/mygamefinal/README.md

 ## Name of Project: Survive GAE game api

 ### Description: This is a game called Survive that is programed to operate on the GAE platform.
 This is a single player game that involves a player crafting the needed items to survive against the onslaught of the elements.
-The game is played using the google api explorer on a firefox web browswer.
+The game is played using the google api explorer on a firefox web browser.
 ***

 ### Required software and files.